Biden administration announces plans to slash greenhouse gas emissions from power plants

 President Joe Biden vowed early in his administration to decarbonize the power sector by 2035 and make the nation's entire economy carbon neutral by 2050.

-But these new standards would require power plants to fundamentally change operations either by installing carbon capture and storage technology, which takes carbon dioxide produced by the burning of fossil fuels out of the air and places it back into the earth, or by abandoning fossil fuels for renewable energy sources.
+But these new standards would require power plants to fundamentally change operations either by installing carbon capture and storage technology, which takes carbon dioxide produced by the burning of fossil fuels out of the air and places it back into the earth, or by abandoning fossil fuels in favor of renewable energy sources.

 The EPA said that these proposed changes would result in "negligible" impacts to the price of electricity for consumers.